cNorspang/cNorspang/README.md

 ![](https://visitor-badge.glitch.me/badge?page_id=cNorspang.cNorspang)

 Hello, My name is Casper Norspang from Aalborg, Denmark.
-I'm a software engineering studen at Aalborg University, on my third year.
+I'm a software engineer, currently working as a Cloud Native Specialist.
 I started programming around 2014,, when i was 14.
 My first "big" project was a Reddit Bot for feching and commenting movie reviews from various sources.
 Altho outdated and probably not working anymore, the source code can be found at

 <p align="center">